 Hazardous voltage, current, and energy levels are present inside any component that has this label attached.
 There are no serviceable parts inside these components.
+If you suspect a problem with one of these parts, contact a service technician.

 To remove a hot-swap power supply: